raphinesse/angular-crumble/README.md

 ## Contributing

 This repository uses the [Node.js Style Guide][nsg].
 Contributions have to follow it too.
-You can use [JSHint][jsh] and [JSCS][jscs] to check your code for style guide conformance.
+You can use `npm run lint` to check your code for style guide conformance.
 Please use aptly named topic branches for pull requests.

 ## License